oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 See the page about [Ocean Tokens](/concepts/ocean-tokens/).

-### Get Testnet Ocean Tokens

-It used to be possible to get Ocean Tokens by clicking Pleuston's "Make it rain" button, but that used an Ocean Protocol keeper function that has been removed for security reasons.
-The "Make it rain" button might be made to work again in the future, but only in testnets.

 ### Get Mainnet Ocean Tokens

-There are several ways that one can (or could) acquire some of the Ocean Tokens in the initial circulating supply, including:
+There are several ways to acquire some of the Ocean Tokens in the initial circulating supply, including:

 - participation in the seed round
 - participation in the pre-sale
 - participation in the token sale
 - completion of a [bounty](/concepts/bounties/)
-- assorted other ways

-In the future, it will become possible to earn Mainnet Ocean Tokens as network rewards and in other ways.
+In the future, it will become possible to earn Mainnet Ocean Tokens as network rewards.
 The [Ocean Protocol Technical Whitepaper](https://oceanprotocol.com/tech-whitepaper.pdf) explains that in more detail.